 There are many other ways to accommodate those with autism in your workplace, and most are extremely affordable.
 If employee with ASD requests a workplace accommodation, don’t forget to complete the full interactive process to provide them with exactly what will help.
 Here are some examples from the JAN (Job Accommodation Network), of accommodations that may be able to help your neurodiverse employees.

-Accommodations that can help employees with ASD manage stress:
+Accommodations to help employees with ASD manage stress

 Do note that this is by no means an exhaustive list.
 It is a good idea to ask employees themselves what potential accommodation can help most.
 The great news is that most of these accommodations cost very little, and can easily be modified and customized to each individual.